 In \lehamoc relativistic pairs and protons are injected into power-law distributions, featuring either sharp or exponential cut-offs.
 The time evolution of these particles is governed by the solution of the coupled kinetic equations.
 The leptonic processes modeled include synchrotron radiation, synchrotron self-absorption \citep{dermer2009high}, electron inverse Compton scattering \citep{BG70,MK95}, and photon-photon annihilation \citep{MK95}.
 The hadronic processes encompass proton synchrotron radiation, Bethe-Heitler pair production \cite{BG70,Kelner_2008}, proton-photon pion production \citep{Kelner_2008}, and the inelastic collisions of relativistic protons with ambient cold protons \citep{Kelner_2006}.

 The leptonic part of the code has been used in the modeling of the afterglow emission of GRB~221009A \citep{2024arXiv240515855B} and for the calculation of the pair signatures and distribution in the magnetospheric current sheets in M87* \citep{2024arXiv240601211S}.
+The full leptohadronic code, with the inclusion of external photon fields, was employed by \citep{2025arXiv250708680S} to investigate the multi-messenger emission of blazar jets powered by magnetic reconnection at various distances from the central supermassive black hole.
 The time-dependent features of the code are presented in \cite{2024Univ...10..392C}.
-This work explores the time-variable behavior of blazar Mrk 501, focusing on identifying hadronic signatures on its photon emission when varying some of the model parameters (i.e. electron/proton luminosity, magnetic field, and the power-law indexes of the distributions) according to simulated light curves.
+This work explores the time-variable behavior of blazar Mrk 501, focusing on identifying hadronic signatures on its photon emission when varying some of the model parameters (i.e. electron/proton luminosity, magnetic field, and the power-law indexes of the distributions) according to simulated light curves. \\